BaizaOP/codeforces/problems/README.md

 Scrapping this one to have more time to dive deeper in to DSA and use the USACO website more.

 ## Summer 2021 1000 Challenge
 This was a challenge to get to 1000 problems by the end of the summer.
-However, I ended up scratching the idea due to restructuring my priorities.
+However, I ended up scrapping the idea due to restructuring my priorities.